The Redwalls: History

-Formed in 2001 whilst still in high school, the Redwalls were originally a British Invasion-inspired cover band named The Pages.
+Formed in 2001 while still in high school, the Redwalls were originally a British Invasion–inspired cover band named the Pages, initially learning songs by the Beatles and the Rolling Stones.
 They played their first show at the local jazz club Pops for Champagne.
 Soon after, they began writing original material and earned a regular booking at the local Evanston club Nevin's Live, with the venue's booking manager Mitchell Marlow, who eventually quit his post to manage the band full-time.
 With the help of Marlow's longtime friend and former Wilco drummer Ken Coomer, the band's demo recording made its way to Capitol Records' A&R Julian Raymond, and while in the midst of working on their debut LP for the Chicago-based indie label Undertow, the band signed to Capitol in mid-2003.
 The band changed their name to The Redwalls at the label's request due to a conflict regarding an earlier Capitol signing known as Pages, who were better known as Mr. Mister.
 The band finished recording in 2003, however after completing sessions for the album, Kozer quit the group to attend college and was replaced by Ben Greeno.
 The Redwalls' debut album Universal Blues was later released on November 18, 2003.
+Reviewing Universal Blues, PopMatters wrote that the album evoked the sound of the early Beatles.

-Nearly two years after Universal Blues the band released their second studio album (first under Capitol Records), titled De Nova on June 21, 2005.
-Shortly after, The Redwalls were invited to join Oasis on their Summer 2005 UK tour and were also featured at Lollapalooza in 2005 and 2006.
-In 2007, The Redwalls finished recording material for their third studio album, however before its release, the band was dropped from Capitol Records.
-They quickly signed with indie label MAD Dragon Records and their album The Redwalls was later released on October 23, 2007.
+In 2007, The Redwalls finished recording material for a third album, however, the band was dropped from Capitol Records.
+They quickly signed with indie label MAD Dragon Records and their album The Redwalls was released on October 23, 2007.
 In addition, their song "Build a Bridge" was featured on an AT&T commercial.
-By 2008, the band had achieved moderate success and began their highly successful US tour, which culminated with performances on the Late Show with David Letterman and The Tonight Show with Jay Leno on April 10, 2008.
+By 2008, the band embarked on a US tour, which culminated with performances on the Late Show with David Letterman and The Tonight Show with Jay Leno on April 10, 2008.
 In the latter part of 2008, Ben Greeno left the group and was replaced by Rob Jensen.
-The Redwalls once again began touring in the UK, this time supporting The Zutons.
+The Redwalls once again began touring in the UK, this time supporting the Zutons.
 However, lead guitarist Andrew Langer left the group to focus on other musical projects.
 Commenting on his decision to leave the band, he stated that "The Redwalls was our childhood dream.
 It was a fun and exciting experience for a while, but as my musical taste grew outside of that bubble, it became apparent that I wanted to move in a different direction".
-Session musician Duane Leinan joined the band in 2010 playing bass guitar supporting the tour and in the studio.
+Session musician Duane Leinan joined the band in 2010 playing bass guitar.